 Great Ride for the Blind: I learned that blind guests love to go on the Tomorrowland Speedway, because it is the only place in the world they are able to drive independently.

 Food and Wine Festival: When a storm is in the area, it is raining and/or within minutes after a storm, F&W vendors are not allowed to use credit card machines or MagicBands for purchases due to safety reasons.
 Only cash is accepted.
-This lasted for over 2 hours when we were there September, 2016.
+This lasted for over 2 hours.
 Who carries cash in Disney?!
 So, be sure you have cash, just in case, for the outdoor vendors.